 With open enrollment just around the corner, many people are thinking about their health insurance options.
 We won’t sugar coat it – there’s a lot to consider when picking out an insurance plan for you and your family.
-A common question we receive is about massage coverage on different insurance plans, specifically when it comes to paying for massages with a Health Savings Account (HSA) or Flexible Spending Account (FSA).
+A common question we receive is about coverage on different insurance plans, specifically when it comes to paying for your care with a Health Savings Account (HSA) or Flexible Spending Account (FSA).

 There’s often some confusion around claiming a massage as a medical expense.
 Can something that feels so relaxing actually be considered part of your health care coverage?
 In many cases, it absolutely can.